UPDATE 1-Maserati sees vehicle sales jumping to 16,000 this year

 Maserati had about 17,000 orders at the end of July and 20,304 at the end of August, he said.
 July and August orders show that Maserati is adding 3,000 new requests per month.

-Wester is counting on the upcoming Maserati sports utility vehicle, the Levante, to sell about 20,000 to 25,000 annually when it is launched in 2015, he said on Tuesday.
+Wester is counting on the upcoming Maserati sports utility vehicle, the Levante, to sell about 20,000-25,000 annually when it is launched in 2015, he said on Tuesday.

 Wester said new customers were "coming from other premium brands," but could not provide a breakdown.